Community Development & Urban Design

 With ninety-seven percent of the United States population living on just three percent of its land mass, it is clear that the importance of a well-designed, charming, and balanced urban area is only going to increase.

-Having both been long-committed to offering expert design and engineering assistance, The Wooten Company & Allison Platt have joined forces to supply communities with an integrated provider for all their urban design and Main Street needs.
-The Collaborative believes that a beautifully designed streetscape does more than simply connect spaces and places; a well-designed streetscape has the power to define the value and character of a city.
+Having been long-committed to offering expert design and engineering assistance, The Wooten Company partners with the region's best Landscape Architects, such as Allison Platt and Associates, to supply communities with an integrated provider for all their urban design and Main Street needs.
+This collaborative effort believes that a beautifully designed streetscape does more than simply connect spaces and places; a well-designed streetscape has the power to define the value and character of a city.

-With a dedicated team that is focused on taking advantage of the asset that is “Main Street,” our independent firms have come together, successfully combining both the creative and analytic sides of the brain to design and implement cohesive urban spaces for people to gather and businesses to grow.
+Forming a dedicated team focused on taking advantage of the asset that is “Main Street,” these independent firms come together, successfully combining both the creative and analytic sides of the brain to design and implement cohesive urban spaces for people to gather and businesses to grow.